X

 Day 3: SNOWMOBILING + WHITEFISH + OLNEY

 After breakfast, just 20 minutes north of town in Olney, meet up with Action Rentals for a full- or half-day guided snowmobile trip.
 The Olney Trailhead provides access to more than 200 miles of trails.
 Snowmobiling offers quite the adrenaline rush and allows you to cover plenty of terrain in one day in fresh, untouched powder and crisp mountain air.
-Afterwards, it's time for a mouthwatering burger at Casey's in Whitefish.
+Afterward, it's time for a delicious meal at Abruzzo Italian Kitchen in Whitefish.

 For more information:

-Glacier National Park is just 30 minutes from Whitefish, and winter is the perfect time to take to the park's gorgeous trails.
+Glacier National Park is just 30 minutes from Whitefish, and winter is the perfect time to take to the park's trails.
 Strap on some snowshoes for a ranger-led tour and keep your eyes peeled for wildlife.
-The park's quiet season is pure winter magic.
 These tours are usually offered mid-January to mid-March, so keep that in mind when planning.
-After a peaceful and serene day in the park, shop for locally made souvenirs at Montana House in West Glacier, then make your way to Backslope Brewing in Columbia Falls for craft beer and excellent eats.
+After a quiet day in the park, shop for locally made souvenirs in Columbia Falls, then make your way to Backslope Brewing for craft beer and excellent eats.
 Tip: Grab some fried pickles while you're waiting for your entrée.
 Overnight in town at Cedar Creek Lodge.

 For more information: